Between 1991 to 2016 alone, 12% of all IVF treatment cycles used donor sperm or eggs - this is now around 13,500 fertility treatments every year.

 - IVF - Eggs are removed from the ovaries and fertilised with the donor sperm outside the body before being placed in the womb (see Natural and Mild IVF, below

 Women often choose IUI if they have a good chance of success because it is cheaper, less invasive and has a shorter treatment process.
 However, IUI is less likely to be successful that IVF, as about 14% of IUI cycles result in a pregnancy for women under 35, whereas this around 29% for IVF.

 Other types of IVF available at CREATE Fertility are:

 - Mild IVF - Mild IVF focuses on quality rather than quantity of eggs.
-It is conducted within a woman’s natural cycle and uses fewer stimulating drugs than conventional IVF: it has a short 5-9 day course of stimulating drugs, rather than the 4-5 weeks worth in conventional IVF.
+It is conducted within a woman’s natural cycle and uses fewer stimulating drugs with the aim of achieving a mild response.
 This gently encourages the growth of the follicles before they are extracted for fertilisation

 - Intracytoplasmic sperm injection (ICSI) - ICSI involves the injection of a single sperm into the fluid contents of the egg cell, called cytoplasm.
 The fertilised embryo(s) is then transferred to the women’s womb via IVF.

 If you are in a relationship where male infertility is a factor, you may not necessarily have to use sperm donation.
 Treatments such as IUI and ICSI can be used to overcome some cases of male infertility.See infertility in men & Male Fertility Test for more information on this topic.